 Congratulations!
 You have successfully reheated the tamales.

-Reheating Tamales in a Baking Oven
+How to Reheat Tamales in a Baking Oven:

 Using an oven for reheating tamales is also one of the most rewarding methods.
 However, this requires a little more time than the microwave oven.
 Following are the steps to reheat the tamales: